Robot Wars (TV series): Extreme

 There were also two series made for the UK, Robot Wars Extreme, which did not focus on a single championship.

+Bold text indicates events that debuted ahead of the actual debut series.

+Bold Italic text indicates events that made separate debuts ahead of the added event of the second series.

 Presenters

 The first series of Robot Wars was presented by Jeremy Clarkson and co-hosted by Philippa Forrester.
 In keeping with his edgy persona established on Top Gear, Clarkson frequently made tongue-in-cheek jokes about competitors and their robots, such as remarking that a contestant robot called "Skarab" looked like "cheese on toast".

 Clarkson left Robot Wars after the first series and was replaced with Craig Charles.
 Charles, well known as playing the character Dave Lister in the science fiction-themed sitcom Red Dwarf, was seen as taking the programme and its contestants more seriously than Clarkson and was more enthusiastic while presenting it.
 He was also often known as the "Master of Mayhem" when introduced at the start of episodes from Extreme 1 onwards.
 Charles would close each episode with a four line poem ending with the words "Robot Wars".
 Charles presented Robot Wars until it ceased production in 2004.

 In comparison to Charles' background in science fiction, Philippa Forrester was best known as co-host of the science and technology programme Tomorrow's World.
 Her role on Robot Wars was as the pit reporter who would speak to contestants about their robots before and after battles.
 Forrester was pit reporter for six of the show's nine series; Julia Reed took the role for Series 4 and Extreme 1 since Forrester was unable to participate in the programme due to pregnancy, but Forrester returned for Series 5, Series 6 and Extreme 2.
 When the programme moved to Channel 5 for the seventh series, Forrester did not return for unknown reasons, so Jayne Middlemiss took over the pit reporter duties.

 Jonathan Pearce was the show's commentator throughout its entire run, becoming one of only two people (the other being judge Noel Sharkey) to appear in every episode of the programme; he commentated in the same loud and enthusiastic manner as his football commentaries.
 The programme was well known for phrases such as "Roboteers, stand by", "3.
 2. 1.
 Activate" and "Cease!".
 These phrases were announced by the director, Stuart McDonald and became a recognisable part of the series for the entire duration of its run.

 In 2016, Dara Ó Briain and Angela Scanlon were announced as the hosts of the eighth series, with Jonathan Pearce returning as commentator.
 They reprised their roles in the ninth and tenth series.